taikoxyz/docs/src/content/docs/guides/using-remix.md

 ---
 Deploying a smart contract can be straightforward using the Remix IDE, a powerful open-source tool that runs in the browser and provides an environment for writing Solidity smart contracts, compiling them, and deploying them to various Ethereum networks.
 This guide demonstrates deploying a `Token smart contract` on Taiko using Remix IDE, highlighting the compatibility of Ethereum contracts with Taiko.

-For a visual walkthrough, refer to our video tutorial (coming soon).
+For a visual walkthrough, refer to our [video tutorial](https://drive.google.com/file/d/1SCgudWXP3mcfXmb2jIhTm13wcRsXM6Dn/view?usp=sharing).

 ### Open Remix IDE
 Start by navigating to the Remix IDE at https://remix.ethereum.org.